ReviewsGallop Gables Condo Review: Future en bloc potential?

 The block designs here have a really unique style to them.
 And in general, everything is well maintained despite its age.

-The swimming pool and clubhouse area is on a lower level as compared to the other blocks.
+The swimming pool and clubhouse area are on a lower level as compared to the other blocks.
 Also interestingly, the blocks near the pool are of a different design as well.

 The swimming pool is a bit of a letdown here.
 It is small in size considering the land space that is available, and the design here is definitely dated.